 - Web console: Supports topic management, publishing management, subscription management, message query, message tracking, resource reports, and monitoring and alarm management.

 - Open API: Provides APIs that allow you to integrate MQ management tools into your own console.

 - Mqadmin command set: Provides a rich set of management commands for the private cloud version to manage the MQ service by command.

 - Transactional messages: Provides a distributed transaction processing function similar to X/Open XA to ensure transaction consistency.

 - Scheduled and delayed messages: Allows producers to specify the length of time to wait before delivering a message, which can be up to 40 days.

-- Large messages: All regions support a maximum message size of 256 KB by default (4 MB for the North China 2 region).
+- Large messages: All regions support a maximum message size of 4 MB.

 - Message tracing: Records the complete route of a message from its publication by the producer to its entry into the MQ server, and then to its final delivery to the subscriber.
 This function is especially useful when troubleshooting.

 - Broadcast messages: Allows each of the consumers identified by the same consumer ID to consume a certain message once.